As a new series of The Kardashians begins, Megan Cornwell wonders what Jesus would say to Kim, Khloé, Kris and co

 We don’t know exactly how this unbelievably wealthy family spend their earnings.
 But there is no indication that the Kardashian-Jenners have sold their possessions and given the proceeds to the poor.
 Kris, Kourtney, Kim, Khloé, Kendall and Kylie live in palatial comfort in the wealthiest districts of California and are dripping in hundreds of thousands of dollars’ worth of jewellery and designer brands.
 Their new TV show is a spectacle of ostentation and luxury.

-If becoming a Christian involves sacrifice, then for onlookers, it’s not immediately obvious what “take up your cross and follow me” means for the Kardashian-Jenner dynasty.
+If becoming a Christian involves sacrifice, then for onlookers, it’s not immediately obvious what “take up your cross and follow me” means for this dynamic dynasty.
 They appear to have it all.

 Is this simply a family that happens to be materially blessed beyond most people’s comprehension, living a lifestyle normal to them and being admirably open about their faith along the way?
 Or is this merely cultural Christianity where faith is purely an appendage, much like the latest accessory, offering a feel-good health and wealth message?
 Put another way: is this the good news of the gospel, available for both rich and poor, or in the words of Dietrich Bonhoeffer, cheap grace?